 Xiao Yao San & Emotional Balance

-One of the most popular Chinese medicine formulas that utilizes Bai Zhu is called Xiao Yao San, which among numerous benefits helps reduce stress, calm the mind, and relax the body (it's also great during the PMS phase of one's menstrual cycle).
+One of the most popular Chinese herbal medicine formulas that utilizes Bai Zhu is called Xiao Yao San, which among numerous benefits helps reduce stress, calm the mind, and relax the body (it's also great during the PMS phase of one's menstrual cycle).
 In fact, the term “Xiao Yao” is related to ideas of wandering or rambling – activities that seem like a beacon of calm in our often overstimulated and stressful world.

 “Known as Xiao Yao 'Powder' in Chinese, this formula has a uniquely evocative name that means to wander freely, to ramble, to move unimpeded and unfettered,” notes Dr. Eric Karchmer, Chief Chinese Medicine Officer and DAO Labs Co-Founder.
 "I use this formula frequently in my personal practice, and find the results incredible from several vantage points - from reducing stress to helping with digestion."